Offline Meta-learning for Real-time Bandwidth Estimation: Introduction

-Thus, we make the following contributions: \begin{enumerate} \item We propose \Name{}, a metapolicy that dynamically selects the most suitable BWE algorithm for the observed network conditions in an effort to maximize user QoE. \item We show that offline metalearning outperforms online QoS meta heuristics and improves video QoE by $6.3\%$ to $11.4\%$ on live videoconferencing calls. \item We find that offline metalearning facilitates policy specialization without sacrificing generalization, outperforming alternative offline learning methods in terms of audio QoE.
-Offline metalearning empowers researchers to prototype new network control algorithms from offline data. \item We demonstrate the promise of metalearning for end-user personalization in highly non-stationary environments. \end{enumerate}
+Thus, we make the following contributions: \begin{enumerate} \item We propose \Name{}, a metapolicy that dynamically selects the most suitable BWE algorithm based on the current network conditions. \item Our live videoconferencing evaluations demonstrate that our offline meta-learning approach outperforms online QoS meta-heuristics, improving video QoE by $6.3\%$ to $11.4\%$. \item We establish the practical advantages of offline learning, with \Name{} delivering up to $21\%$ better performance than online meta-learning while requiring substantially less training data. \end{enumerate}

-The rest of the paper is laid out as follows.
-In section~\ref{sec:motivation}, we discuss preliminary evaluations to motivate the design of \Name{}.
-Section~\ref{sec:related} surveys related work.
-Section~\ref{sec:methods} covers the key design decisions of \Name{}.
-Section~\ref{sec:eval} reports our evaluation findings.
-Section~\ref{sec:conclusion} offers concluding remarks.
-This work does not raise any ethical issues.